In this article, we will cover 11 things that can lead to brittle nails including nail fungus, exposure to strong chemicals, and thyroid disorders.

 Strut Nail Formula is a physician and pharmacist formulated compounded nail formula to help clear up stubborn nail fungi.

-Have an Online Visit with our doctors today to see if Strut Nail Formula is right for you.
+Have an Online Questionnaire-Based Visit with our doctors today to see if Strut Nail Formula is right for you.

 If your iron is too low, you may develop a condition called iron-deficiency anemia.